And all that jazz…

 I can only imagine one almighty mess with me at the helm of this operation but I think that mum was so busy marvelling about what a step-change this was from the laundry days of her childhood and doubtless, re-telling yet again the gruesome tale of her brother, getting his thumb caught in the mangle (ouch), that she failed to notice!

 So, from the menacing mangle machine to my Bosch series 4; what rapid technological progress in my mum’s lifetime alone!
-And perhaps that is the secret of its allure?
+And what a difference it has made to women in particular.
+Is that the secret of the washing machine’s allure?

-Who can dispute the huge labour saving benefits it has brought to the home?
+It has undoubtedly brought huge labour saving benefits to the home.
 Actually, let me just amend that, homes in the developed world.
 In his brilliant TED Talk The magic Washing Machine’ Hans Rosling, not only captures, with charm, the the impact of the first automatic machine but also challenges us to address the disparity in global technological development and the issues this poses for both equality of opportunity and world-wide energy consumption.

 Whilst acknowledging the severity of climate change issues, Hans remains an enthusiatic advocate of the washing machine throughout, citing in his hugely engaging talk